- Take 1 capsule 3 times a day

 If you have a BMI of 30 and over (or 28 and over with other risk factors), Orlistat tablets could be an effective treatment to support your weight loss journey.

-Orlistat prevents your body breaking down nearly a 1/3 of the fat that you eat.
+Orlistat attaches to the enzymes in your digestive system (lipases) and stops them from breaking down some of the fat you’ve eaten in your meals.
 The undigested fat is not absorbed into your body and is passed out with your stools (faeces).

 How to take Orlistat